dotancohen/geoareas/readme.txt

 No problem.
 Contact me with the hierarchical areas in your nation of interest and I'll make a plugin for it.

+= On what did you base the code? =

+The discussion on this page was of great help: http://wpquestions.com/question/showChrono/id/9690

 == Changelog ==

-= 0.2 =
-* Add much data

 = 0.1 =
-* Initial version, containing skeleton code and very little data
+* Initial version